pranavc28/blog/content/posts/thought-engineering-self-awareness.md

 # Future application

-~3%-5% boosts in f1 scores, though statistically significant, may not have a massive impact on users trusting LLMs more.
+~3%-5% boosts in F1 scores, though statistically significant, may not have a massive impact on users trusting LLMs more.

 This research does not propose that thought engineering can be the solution to gain "trust" with LLMs.
-Instead, it claims and proves that thinking models are indeed "aware," and that research labs could build future LLMs to produce more accurate confidence scores in their responses to help developers/users know when to add more context.
+Instead, it claims and proves that thinking models are indeed "aware," and that we can use thought engineering to add more context and improve accuracy scores for multiclassification problems.

+Research labs could build future LLMs to produce more accurate confidence scores in their responses to help developers/users know when to add more context, given that these LLMs are already inherently "aware".

 # References